Biological-Microsystems-Laboratory/protocols/uPG.md

 ----
 - [ ] Is the design joined with no overlapping lines or wafer outlines?
 - [ ] Do the dimensions in the preview of the uPG make sense?
-- [ ] Did you scrape SU-8 off the back of the wafer before loading
+- [ ] Did you scrape SU-8 off the back of the wafer before loading?
+- [ ] Did you remove the alignment pins after you loaded the wafer?
+- [ ] Is team-viewer running if a second exposure is needed?